SocialLM: Social Signal Processing of Patient-Provider Communication using LLMs and Contextual Aggregation: Modeling Social Behavior in Clinical Conversations

-Because social signals in patient-provider conversations have not been extensively quantified, there is limited annotated data available for such behaviors.
-To address this, we utilized transcripts from the Establishing Focus (EF) study~\cite{AHRQ2006}, which captured real-world clinical visits between primary care providers and patients.
-Collected between 2002 and 2006, the EF dataset was designed to investigate the impact of improved physician communication skills—particularly those related to organizing and structuring clinical interactions more effectively.

-Despite being collected nearly two decades ago, the EF dataset is a comprehensive resources for studying social behavior in clinical contexts.
-Its ecological validity—derived from real-world, naturally occurring patient-provider interactions—makes it particularly valuable for evaluating conversational models in practical healthcare settings.
-Importantly, the dataset has been annotated using global affect ratings from the Roter Interaction Analysis System (RIAS), a gold-standard framework for analyzing medical dialogue~\cite{roter2002roter}.
-These expert-coded annotations span a diverse set of relational and affective behaviors, making EF uniquely suited for foundational studies in SSP.

-\textbf{Manual Coding — } Social behaviors were annotated using the 12 global affect ratings from the Roter Interaction Analysis System (RIAS)\cite{roter2002roter}, in which each clinical visit was divided into independent “thin slices” of approximately three minutes~\cite{roter2011slicing}.
-Annotations were based on coders’ understanding of what constitutes neutral or average behavior, with deviations from this baseline rated on a 1–6 scale.
-The coding scheme includes 12 distinct social behaviors, each attributed to either the patient, the provider, or both.
-To maintain alignment with prior work~\cite{bedmutha2024conversense}, we selected visits and annotations used by ~\citet{chen2024toward}.
-Our dataset includes 91 visits, which—when segmented into three-minute slices—yielded a total of 512 annotated segments.
-For analysis and annotation purposes, the 21 social signals are grouped into two categories defined in the coding scheme~\cite{roter2002roter}:
+We evaluate SSP using the Establishing Focus (EF) dataset from~\citet{AHRQ2006}, which contains real-world primary care visits from the West Coast of the United States, annotated with RIAS-inspired global affect ratings as defined by~\citet{roter2002roter}.
+This is the largest annotated dataset and used widely for empirical (such as~\cite{vannoy2011suicide, bascom2024designing}) and quantitative studies(such as~\cite{bedmutha2024conversense, zolensky2025speaker})

+Following the thin-slice methodology of \citet{roter2011slicing}, each visit is segmented into independent three-minute ``thin slices'', yielding 512 annotated segments across 91 visits conducted by 22 providers.
+The audio recordings are transcribed using Whisper-v3-large~\citep{radford2022whisper} and diarized using pyannote~\citep{bredin2020pyannote}, which have become the standard for conversational affective tasks~\citet{agrawal2025seamless}.
+After preprocessing for empty slices, our final dataset consists of 508 high-quality slices.
+The coding scheme includes 21 social signals attributed to the patient, provider, or both.
+These are grouped into:

-\begin{enumerate}[leftmargin=*] \item \textit{Type-I Signals:} This group includes dominance, attentiveness, warmth, engagement, empathy, respect, interactivity, and hurriedness.
-All signals are rated for both patient and provider, except hurriedness, which is only evaluated for providers.
-These behaviors are rated on a scale from 1 (low) to 6 (high), with 3.5 denoting a neutral midpoint.
+\begin{enumerate}[leftmargin=*] \item \textit{Type-I Signals:} Dominance, attentiveness, warmth, engagement, empathy, respect, interactivity, and hurriedness.
+All are rated for both patient and provider except hurriedness (provider only).
+Scores range from 1 (low) to 6 (high), with 3.5 as the neutral midpoint. \item \textit{Type-II Signals:} Irritation, nervousness, sadness, and emotional distress; sadness and emotional distress are patient-only.
+These capture negative affective states, where 1 denotes absence and ratings increase with expression up to 6. \end{enumerate}